swiss/fedlex-jolux/doc/official_compilation.md

 The owl:Class **jolux:Act** is used for entries in the Official Compilation and the Federal Gazette.
 It is of the same [abstraction level](abstraction_levels.md) as [jolux:Work](#Work) and all jolux:Act are also jolux:Work.
 :::

-For jolux:Act, the additional [abstraction levels](abstraction_levels.md) jolux:Expression and jolux:Manifestation are also available for all entries.
+For jolux:Act, the additional [abstraction levels](abstraction_levels.md) jolux:Expression and jolux:Manifestation are also available for all entries except some older ones (e.g. `https://fedlex.data.admin.ch/eli/oc/1/183_154_179`).

 The following figure shows the general structure of an entry in the Official Compilation: